sganz/CrankWheel/README.md

 Special thanks to Iain Hibbert for his work on the Gear generator for QCAD where this work was started from.

-## License
+## License, Warranty
-MIT Code is COPYRIGHT (C) 2019 Sandy Ganz and Additional Copyright as listed in code.
+MIT Code is COPYRIGHT (C) 2019-2020 Sandy Ganz, NOT WARRANTY IS IMPLIED, USE AT YOUR OWN RISK